-What are joint and soft tissue injections?
+What is a joint and soft tissue injection?

-The most common side effects of joint and soft tissue injections are irritation and swelling of the tissues.
-This is known as a post-injection "flare" and may last up to 48 hours.
-Other possible side effects include infection, tendon rupture and muscle damage.
-In order to reduce your risk of infection, follow your doctor’s instructions carefully and keep the injection site clean.
+Injections do have possible side effects.
+Swelling and irritation are the most common.
+These are known as a post-injection flare and may last up to 48 hours.
+Less common side effects are infection, tendon rupture, and muscle damage.
+In order to reduce your risk of infection, follow your doctor’s instructions and keep the injection site clean.

 Copyright © American Academy of Family Physicians